OWASP/www-project-mobile-app-security/index.md

 <a href="https://github.com/OWASP/owasp-masvs/"><img src="https://github.com/OWASP/owasp-mstg/blob/master/Document/Images/GitHub_logo.png" width="14px"> GitHub Repo</a>

-The OWASP MASVS is, as the name implies, a standard for mobile app security.
+The OWASP MASVS is a standard for mobile app security.
 It can be used by mobile software architects and developers seeking to develop secure mobile applications, as well as security testers to ensure completeness and consistency of test results.

 - 📖 [Read the MASVS on Gitbook](https://mobile-security.gitbook.io/masvs/) (English Version, see more languages [here](https://github.com/OWASP/owasp-masvs#masvs-translations))
 - ⬇️ [Download the latest PDF](https://github.com/OWASP/owasp-masvs/releases/latest)

+<br><br><br>

 ### OWASP Mobile Security Testing Guide (MSTG)